kaled-alshmrany/FuSeBMC/README.md

 <br /><br /><br />

-* Other outputs of the tool will be in the folder "my_wrapper".
+* Other outputs of the tool will be in the folder "test-suite".
 You will have these files as follows:

       1- Folder called "test-suite" has the XML files.<br />
       2- Folder called "test-suite.zip" to be used for the tool TestCov.<br />